-- Don’t take anything from the house (most tourists are used to take with them the soaps, shampoo bottles and other things like that from the hotels, but this is a person’s home, so please don’t do that).
+- Don’t take anything from the house (most tourists are used to taking soaps, shampoo bottles, and other things like that from the hotels, but this is a person’s home, so please don’t do that).

 Airbnb means you have to clean the apartment/house.
-While in hotels, you can leave your room as it is without making the bed or cleaning, in Airbnb you can do that.
+While in hotels, you can leave your room as it is without making the bed or cleaning it, in Airbnb, you can’t do that.
 The apartment must be cleaned before you leave, so plan on getting up early to get things done before you leave for your next adventure.
-Double check with your host the rules and what you are supposed to do before leaving to avoid any bad surprises.
+Double-check with your host the rules and what you are supposed to do before leaving to avoid any bad surprises.

 Airbnb can be located in the middle of nowhere.
 You should be careful with this point if you plan on using public transportation only to get around Japan.
 There are lots of beautiful traditional apartments and houses, but that often means that the location is not that good.
 After all, have you ever seen an excellent home located in the middle of a city?
 Of course, if you plan on renting a car, you should be fine, but it’s always better to choose a well-located accommodation to make your trip easier.

 Airbnb usually means no breakfast.
-If you’re one of those persons that can’t start the day without a breakfast, you might want to reconsider the Airbnb option.
-The breakfast in the morning is usually a pleasure that you will experience in hotels not Airbnb.
+If you’re one of those persons who can’t start the day without breakfast, you might want to reconsider the Airbnb option.
+Breakfast in the morning is usually a pleasure that you will experience in hotels, not Airbnb.

 I guess I don’t have to explain to you what hotels are because there’s no big difference between hotels in Japan and hotels in any other part of the world, so let’s take a look at the pros and cons of hotels in Japan.